-- 11.3.1.
-Convention - 11.3.1.1.
-All new developments must be recorded in the LLPG when SNN Authority activities for these sites or when construction begins whichever occurs first. - 11.3.2.
-Best Practice - 11.3.2.1.
-New developments should be recorded in the LLPG in accordance with Section 11.5.1. - 11.3.2.2.
-In SNN Authority LLPGs, if there is 100 per cent land coverage, a BLPU already exists in the LLPG for any land parcel proposed for development.
-In other cases if a BLPU for a land parcel does not exist within an LLPG these development areas should be recorded with a LOGICAL\STATUS of Approved BLPU. - 11.3.2.3.
-If a BLPU is officially named or numbered by the SNN Authority before construction begins, a Record should be added to the LLPG with LOGICAL\STATUS = 6 -Provisional BLPU, and BLPU STATE = 6 - planning permission granted.
-The Record should be transferred to GeoPlace. - 11.3.2.4.
-If construction begins before a BLPU is officially named or numbered, a Record should be added to the LLPG with LOGICAL STATUS = 6 Provisional BLPU and BLPU STATE = 1 under construction.
-The Record should be transferred to GeoPlace. - 11.3.2.5.
-Records with BLPU STATE = 5 planning application received or BLPU STATE = 7 - planning permission refused must not be transferred to GeoPlace. - 11.3.2.6.
-Where a new Street has been officially named and the construction work has yet to commence the Street BLPU LOGICAL\STATUS = 6 Provisional, must be used and a State STATE = 5 Street for addressing purposes only, must also be used.
+11.3.1.1 All new developments must be recorded in the LLPG when SNN Authority activities for these sites or when construction begins whichever occurs first.

+- 11.3.2.1 New developments should be recorded in the LLPG in accordance with Section 11.5.1. - 11.3.2.2 In SNN Authority LLPGs, if there is 100 per cent land coverage, a BLPU already exists in the LLPG for any land parcel proposed for development.
+In other cases if a BLPU for a land parcel does not exist within an LLPG these development areas should be recorded with a LOGICAL STATUS of Approved BLPU. - 11.3.2.3 If a BLPU is officially named or numbered by the SNN Authority before construction begins, a Record should be added to the LLPG with LOGICAL_STATUS = 6-Provisional BLPU, and BLPU STATE = 6-planning permission granted.
+The Record should be transferred to GeoPlace. - 11.3.2.4 If construction begins before a BLPU is officially named or numbered, a Record should be added to the LLPG with LOGICAL STATUS = 6 Provisional BLPU and BLPU STATE = 1 under construction.
+The Record should be transferred to GeoPlace. - 11.3.2.5 Records with BLPU STATE = 5 planning application received or BLPU STATE = 7 planning permission refused must not be transferred to GeoPlace.

+11.3.2.6 Where a new Street has been officially named and the construction work has yet to commence the Street BLPU LOGICAL_STATUS = 6 - Provisional, must be used and a State STATE = 5 - Street for addressing purposes only, must also be used.

-11.4.
-Tracking ACI
+11.4 Tracking ACI

-- 11.4.1.
-Conventions - 11.4.1.1.
-At each stage of the life cycle, one LPI Record is deemed to be the Approved Preferred LPI and the Official Address for the BLPU.
-As change occurs on the ground, the Approved Preferred LPI and the Official Address value must be amended as appropriate. - 11.4.1.2.
-It is possible that the completed property is accessed from a different Street from the original development site because of the construction of new estate roads.
+- 11.4.1.1 At each stage of the life cycle, one LPI Record is deemed to be the Approved Preferred LPI and the Official Address for the BLPU.
+As change occurs on the ground, the Approved Preferred LPI and the Official Address value must be amended as appropriate. - 11.4.1.2 It is possible that the completed property is accessed from a different Street from the original development site because of the construction of new estate roads.
 In this case it is likely that some Historical LPIs for a property refer to a different USRN from the Approved Preferred LPI's USRN.
-More detail of the life cycle of BLPUs within LLPGs is outlined in the table below.

-11.5.
-Lifecycle of a BLPU
+More detail of the life cycle of BLPUs within LLPGs is outlined in the table below. - 11.5 Life Cycle of a BLPU This section has been superseded.
+Please refer to the Life Cycle Guidance and Best Practice document.

-- 11.5.1.
-Best Practice - 11.5.1.1.
-The table below shows the preferred process for creating new BLPUs Records, which are subject to SNN, in the LLPG.
-For a diagram showing the lifecycle of a BLPU, see Appendix G.
+11.5.1.1 The table below shows the preferred process for creating new BLPUs Records, which are subject to SNN, in the LLPG.
+For a diagram showing the life cycle of a BLPU, see Appendix G.